 There are a lot of great Badminton brands out there.
 More sports brands typically known for other sports have started to dip their toes in Badminton gear as well.
 With brands like Yonex Victor, Li-Ning, Babolat, Yehlex and even Adidas there is a shoe out there for everyone.

 I’ve personally always had Yonex shoes and only one model I’ve ever owned has been a dud.
 They promptly removed the model from the line due to a manufacturing error.
 Every pair I’ve had before and since have been superb and good quality for money.

 Let’s have a look at the best top of the range Badminton shoes out there currently.

 The Yonex Power Cushion Aerus 3 Shoes are one of the priciest shoes on the market.
 Made by the world famous brand Yonex, you can count on good quality from this pair.
 I’ve had the Aerus 2 shoes and have been by far the best pair of Badminton shoes I’ve ever had.
 This newer version improves on the previous model being even lighter and enhancing the durability of the shoe.
 They have all the latest features you’d want in Badminton shoes.
 They have great cushioning to support on impact, they’re light, they fit the foot to prevent sliding and they have excellent grip among other features.
-This pair costs £109.99/$145.34 at Direct Badminton.
+This pair costs £109.99/$145.34 on Amazon.

 The Yonex Power Cushion 35 Shoes are Yonex’s best answer for a budget shoe.
 Without skimping on the quality they have all the necessary features a Badminton shoe needs but without the bells and whistles.
 A great pair of shoes for anyone starting out with Badminton.
-This pair costs £39.99/$52.84 at Direct Badminton.
+This pair costs £39.99/$52.84 on Direct Badminton.

 If you want a full list of options including multiple brands then head on over to our full buyers guide for Badminton shoes, click here.